 “I complained one day that I’d read all the books in the house, and there was nothing new at the bookshop, and Matthew challenged me to try writing one of my own.”
 A Wallflower Christmas.
 Lisa Kleypas.

 So, I started to write one.
 All those stories of my family’s history suddenly became useful.
 All the letters they wrote and kept.
 All the wonderful characters.
 So, I picked one of my favourite relatives, and used her as the base for a story.
 She pushed boundaries and faced big hurdles.
 I love to read about characters who work, create or use their talents.
 I wanted to create fictional characters who push boundaries.
 I joined Romance Writers Australia (RWA) and did as many courses as I could to learn about the differences between fiction and non-fiction.
 A year later, in August 2016, with two novels complete, I pitched the series at the RWA conference.
 A few months later, I had a signed contract with Escape.
 You could say that it happened so fast, I’m still recovering from the whiplash.
 On the other hand, all those years of writing for magazines has been excellent practice.
-The inconsistency of consulting work took another turn, and at the same time as my debut novel found a home, I gained a big new client.
-Luckily all the kids are in school in 2017 as I juggle all these commitments.

 I hope you enjoy my first series, and may there be many more to come.

 Renée Dahlia is an unabashed romance reader who loves feisty women and strong, clever men.
 Her books reflect this, with a side-note of dark humour.
 Renée has a science degree in physics.
 When not distracted by the characters fighting for attention in her brain, she works in the horse racing industry doing data analysis.
 She writes for two racing publications, churning out feature articles, interviews and advertorials.
 When she isn’t reading or writing, Renée wrangles a husband, four children, and volunteers on the local cricket club committee.